mttry/ImageAttributionBench/README.md

 # ImageAttributionBench
-This is the offical repository for "ImageAttributionBench: How Far Are We from Semantic-Free Attribution?".
+This is the offical repository for "ImageAttributionBench: How Far Are We from Semantic-Free Attribution?"
 ## Dependencies

 ## Dataset